 Practising on clays

 A few sessions at the clay ground is excellent preparation for a walked-up pheasant shooting day.
 So what’s the best use of your time and what should you practice?

 Let’s look at a typical going away bird on an English sporting layout.

-The first thing to consider is your ready position, the gun mount and stance.
+First of all, consider your ready position, gun mount and stance.

 The stance should be comfortable, leaning slightly forward, with the weight on the front foot.
 That foot should be pointing along the line that the clay is going to travel.

 The muzzle of your gun should also be pointing in the same direction.
 If your gun is pointing too far to the left or right, you’ll have to swing onto, as well as through the target to hit it.

 On a clay ground I’d opt for a ‘halfway house’ type of gun ready position, where the stock is just out of the pocket of the shoulder, rather than shooting either gun up or gun down.
 This means the amount of travel to mount the gun is kept to a minimum.